rsinger86/drf-flex-fields/README.md

 # Advanced

+## Serializer Introspection

+When using an instance of `FlexFieldsModelSerializer`, you can examine the property `expanded_fields` to discover which fields, if any, have been dynamically expanded.

+## Use "~all" to Expand All Available Fields <a id="use-all"></a>

+You can set ```expand=~all``` to automatically expand all fields that are available for expansion.
+This will take effect only for the top-level serializer; if you need to also expand fields that are present on deeply nested models, then you will need to explicitly pass their values using dot notation.

-## Combining Dynamically Set Fields and Field Expansion
+## Combining Sparse Fields and Field Expansion  <a id="combining-sparse-and-expanded"></a>

- You may be wondering how things work if you use both the ```expand``` and ```fields``` option, and there is overlap.
+ You may be wondering how things work if you use both the `expand` and `fields` option, and there is overlap.
 For example, your serialized person model may look like the following by default:

 ```json
 {